Youth Opportunities Unlimited Throughout Hillsdale

 Phase III

-Once approved by the Community Foundation’s Board of Trustees, the grant recipient will receive instructions to access their funding.
+Once approved by the Community Foundation’s Board of Trustees, the grant recipient will receive instructions in order to access their funding.
 Any contingencies and reporting requirements will be explained at that time.

 April 2022 – Distracted Driving Campaign